priyathamcode/certchain-eth/README.md

 ## 📄 License

-MIT License - see LICENSE file for details.
+NPR License - see LICENSE file for details.

----

-**Need Help?** Check the troubleshooting section in individual component READMEs or open an issue.